 Bank of England

-Mark Carney, the governor of the Bank of England made a speech at the Deutsche Bundesbank G20 conference last week, where he spoke about the impending benefits and risks open banking could bring to the UK market.
+Mark Carney, the governor of the Bank of England made a speech at the Deutsche Bundesbank G20 conference in January, where he spoke about the impending benefits and risks open banking could bring to the UK market.